sbaresearch/vowifi-epdg-scanning/README.md

 ```bash
 jupyter notebook client_side_evaluation.ipynb
 ```

+The jupyter notebook provides step-by-step instructions for extracting and harmonizing the client-side configuration data for different device types.
+Furthermore, it allows using the harmonized results in json-format (created via the first part of the notebook) to generate graphs representing the summarized results in a more convenient and human-friendly way.

 #### Extracting Client Configurations from Firmware ROMs
 Since this requires downloading complete firmware ROMs (having often more than 10GB) from external sources and since unpacking the relevant configurations from the ROM is an overall time-consuming extraction approach, we took a shorter path for the artifact evaluation and just provide the configuration files that were used within our publication in the dumps.zip file.